NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 the sender SHOULD set {{{α}{}}}*<sub>cubic</sub>* to 1 to ensure that it can achieve the same congestion window increment rate as Reno, which uses AIMD(1, 0.5).

+The next two sections assume that CUBIC is not in the Reno-friendly region and uses the window increase function described in {{win-inc}}.
+Although *cwnd* is incremented in the same way for both concave and convex regions, they are discussed separately to analyze and understand the difference between the two regions.

 ## Concave Region